manwar/theweeklychallenge/content/blog/git-show.md

 In the above example, it serves the purpose as not many files changed.

-Too much noise in the log, even though not many files were changed.
+It's still too much noise for me in the log, even though not many files were changed.

-But think of a situation where say, `10 files` were affected.
+But think of a situation where say, `10 files`, were affected.

 What would you do then?